1982 Indianapolis 500: Third day — Saturday May 22

-Bump day
+Bump Day — Sunday May 23

 On Sunday, May 23, the field was left with two empty positions at the start of the day.
 Several drivers intended to make attempts but few actually took to the track.
 Josele Garza and Pete Halsmer went out and quickly filled the field.
 Only two cars were bumped all day, and despite the track being open until 6 p.m., no drivers went out after 4:03 p.m.
 With two hours left in the day, Desiré Wilson announced she would not make an attempt, and thus would not have a chance to become the second female to qualify at Indy.